unimarkup/specification/Frontend/AtomicBlocks.md

 Atomic block elements must be surrounded by blank lines and must not contain blank lines themselves.
 An optional attribute block may be given starting at a new line at the end of an atomic block and may span multiple lines.
-None line breaking spaces are allowed before the attribute opening.

 **Example:**